Athey Manithan: Plot

-Mandhira Moorthy (Livingston), a medical representative, will soon marry Bhavani (Maheswari) who is from a rich family.
-Mandhira Moorthy is deeply in love with Bhagavathi (Lakshmi), a poor dancer, and she becomes pregnant.
-His miser aunt pressured Mandhira Moorthy for money so he decides to leave the village for the city.
+Mandhira Moorthy, a medical representative, will soon marry Bhavani, who is from a rich family.
+Mandhira Moorthy is deeply in love with Bhagavathi, a poor dancer, and she becomes pregnant.
+His miser aunt pressures Mandhira Moorthy for money so he decides to leave the village for the city.

 Later, Bhagavathi comes to see Mandhira Moorthy after a while.
 Shocked to see her before his marriage, Mandhira Moorthy brings her to a remote place.
 He marries her in front of a statue of God and he then kills the harmless Bhagavathi.
-Mandhira Moorthy feels guilt for his deed.
+Mandhira Moorthy feels guilty for his deed.

 After getting to Bhavani, Mandhira Moorthy suspects Bhavani of being haunted by Bhagavathi.

 Cast

 Soundtrack

-The film score and the soundtrack were composed by Adithyan.
-The soundtrack, released in 2000, features 6 tracks with lyrics written by Piraisoodan.
+The soundtrack was composed by Adithyan.

+Reception

+Malini Mannath of Chennai Online wrote, "A slick narrative style, some well-rendered, melodious songs (composed by Adithyan), and a creditable performance from Livingston and Lakshmi set this film apart from a routine ‘ghost story.‘ But it is no edge-of-the-seat thriller that makes one’s heart beat faster and gives one a jolt now and then".